-My book this month is Shivery Shades of Halloween by Mary McKenna Siddals.
+THIS MONTH’S BOOKMy book this month is Shivery Shades of Halloween by Mary McKenna Siddals (affiliate link).
 I stumbled upon it one day while perusing our local children’s bookstore and am so grateful the adorable cover caught my eye.
-I am going to share one of many ways this book can support your writing curriculum and list a few other ideas at the end of my post to help inspire your lesson planning mojo.
+I am going to share one of many ways this book can support your writing curriculum and list a few other ideas at the end of my post to help inspire your lesson planning for October.

 When October rolls around, I like to take a moment to review the parts of speech students are (hopefully) naturally weaving into their sentences, paragraphs and narratives.
 A festive way to do just that is to engage students in a Ghoulish Grammar Sort.